Construction 3D printing: Extraterrestrial printed structures

 the Contour Crafting 3D printing technique.
-Potential applications of this technology include constructing lunar structures of a material that could consist of up to 90-percent lunar material with only ten percent of the material requiring transport from Earth.
+Potential applications of this technology include constructing lunar structures of a material that could consist of up to 90% lunar material with only 10% of the material requiring transport from Earth.

-NASA is also looking at a different technique that would involve the sintering of lunar dust using low-power (1500 watt) microwave energy.
+NASA is also looking at a different technique that would involve the sintering of lunar dust using low-power (1500-watt) microwave energy.
 The lunar material would be bound by heating to 1200 to 1500 C, somewhat below the melting point, in order to fuse the nanoparticle dust into a solid block that is ceramic-like, and would not require the transport of a binder material from Earth as required by the Foster+Partners, Contour Crafting, and D-shape approaches to extraterrestrial building printing.
-One specific proposed plan for building a lunar base using this technique would be called SinterHab, and would utilize the JPL six-legged ATHLETE robot to autonomously or telerobotically build lunar structures.
+One specific proposed plan for building a lunar base using this technique would be called SinterHab, and would use the JPL six-legged ATHLETE robot to autonomously or telerobotically build lunar structures.

 As of December 2022, NASA awarded the Texas based company ICON with a $57.2 million contract to build 3D printed habitats, landing pads, and roads on the lunar surface and to support its ARTEMIS program.
 The contract runs through 2028.
 The company participated in the NASA's 3D Printed Habitat Challenge in collaboration with the Colorado School of Mines and was awarded a prize for its printed structural system prototype.